 11. Free Food Camp

-This Google project launched in 2010 to counter Apple’s HTML5.
+This Google project for web developers launched in 2010 to counter Apple’s HTML5.
 The site is full of tutorials, resources and the latest HTML5 updates.
 It’s open source, so developers can play around with HTML5 code.
-Because this is more advanced than most introductory courses, you may want to gain some knowledge and experience before jumping in.
+Because this site's offerings are more advanced than most introductory courses, you'll need some knowledge and experience before jumping in.

 Learning code used to require access to expensive books and classes, but no longer.
-I highly recommend that every entrepreneur learns to code.
+I highly recommend that every entrepreneur learn to code.
 Still wondering if you need to code?
-Here is a programmer guide I put together to show you every step I took to become an entrepreneur that codes!
+Here is a programmer guide I put together to show you every step I took to become an entrepreneur who codes!